Skip to content

 Nextflow can load additional, custom configuration options from any arbitrary .config file supplied to the -c option on the command line:

-nextflow run <workflow> -profile test,docker -c /path/to/custom.config
+nextflow run <pipeline> -profile test,docker -c /path/to/custom.config

 This allows you to customise the configuration of the Nextflow run beyond the defaults and what is set by any institutional profile.
 Furthermore, multiple custom .config files can be included at execution by separating them with a comma (,).
 Note that the order matters, with the files being read in left to right, and the right-most files taking precedence.

-Custom configuration files follow the same structure as the main nextflow.config file included in the workflow directory.
+Custom configuration files follow the same structure as the main nextflow.config file included in the pipeline directory.
 Configuration properties are organized into scopes by dot-prefixing the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation.
 For example:

 process.cpus = 1